 If you're a novice photographer looking to upgrade to a DSLR camera, the number of options on the market may feel a bit intimidating.
 It can be tempting to look at cameras packed with lots of premium features off-the-bat, but it may be more helpful to start with a more affordable model.
 That way, you can familiarize yourself with the manufacturer's unique build, menu system, and selection of lenses before investing a lot of money.

 It's worth mentioning that a camera's overall performance can vary depending on the lens you use.
-The lens affects how much light enters the camera, so it helps determine an image's depth of field as well as autofocus and stabilization performance.
-Also, lenses add some weight to your camera, which can make them more difficult to bring with you on-the-go.
+The lens affects how much light enters the camera, so it helps determine an image's depth of field and autofocus and stabilization performance.
+Also, lenses add some weight to your camera, making them harder to bring with you on the go.
 We currently test our cameras with their standard kit lens, so this article will focus on cameras that retail for under $1,000 with their kit lens included.

-We've tested over 30 cameras, and below, you'll find our recommendations for the best DSLRs for beginners.
-You can also take a look at our recommendations for the best DSLR cameras and the best mirrorless cameras for beginners.
+We've tested over 40 cameras, and below, you'll find our recommendations for the best DSLRs for beginners.
+You can also look at our recommendations for the best DSLR cameras and the best mirrorless cameras for beginners.

 Apr 07, 2021: Verified that all main picks are still in stock and represent the best choice for their given category.

 Our recommendations above are what we think are currently the best DSLR cameras for beginners to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).

 If you'd like to choose for yourself, here's the list of all our reviews for interchangeable-lens DSLR cameras under $1,000.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.